Afoma/My-Hashnode-Blog-Posts/cku7iawsx0b5fjls1hv9de3gc.md

 ## Tech Companies I Would Love To Write For

 Technical writing is a branch of content creation and it is one of the many means by which software developers make their income.
-Writing articles on your personal blog not only creates reference materials for your future use, but also gives you a wider audience that for you to create resourceful content to developers, designers, managers, and other people in tech by writing documentation for companies in need of documentation (which company doesn't need documentation by the way).
+Writing articles on your personal blog not only create reference materials for your future use, but also gives you a wider audience for you to create resourceful content for developers, designers, managers, and other people in tech by writing documentation for companies in need of documentation (which company doesn't need documentation by the way).

 Below are some of the tech companies I am excited to write for and why I would love to write for them.